0xb0b1/0xb0b1/README.md

 ## ➤ About me

-- I'm from Pará - Brasil
+- I'm from Brasil
 - I’m currently self-teaching myself about programming in general.
-- Working as a Frontend Developer build applications with Javascript, Typescript, ReactJS and Redux
+- Working as a Frontend Developer building applications with Javascript, Typescript, ReactJS and Redux

 ## ➤ Front End